Erkan Baş

-Erkan Baş (born 14 July 1979) is a Turkish socialist politician and academic who currently serves as the leader of the Workers' Party of Turkey (TİP) and an MP for Istanbul.
+Erkan Baş (born 14 July 1979) is a Turkish socialist politician and academic who currently serves as the leader of the Workers Party of Turkey (TİP) and an MP for Istanbul.

 Early life and education

-Erkan Baş was born on 14 July 1979 in West Berlin to a Bosniak immigrant family from Sandžak.
+Erkan Baş was born on 14 July 1979 in Berlin to a Bosniak immigrant family from Sandžak.
 His family name was Jusović in former Yugoslavia.
 His father was a worker who went to Germany for work and his mother was a housewife, who also has been a textile worker for a while.

 Erkan Baş completed his primary, secondary and high school education in Istanbul and graduated from Istanbul University, Faculty of Literature, Department of History of Science.
 He has completed his undergraduate studies in the History of Science Department affiliated to the Istanbul University Faculty of Literature.
 He worked as guest lecturer at Istanbul Technical University Department of Humanities and Social Sciences for a while.
 He was removed from office by the school administration, as the administration did not concur with giving the demanded rights of cafeteria workers, something Baş supported strongly and fought for.